-Do you know about the Pacifier Thermometer.
-The pacifier thermometer reviews may be a soother with a built-in early-warning system.
-It allows you to know when your baby is coming down with a fever by changing its color stages from blue, which indicates a traditional temperature, to red, which shows a fever.
+Do you know about the Pacifier Thermometer?
+It may be a soother with a built-in early-warning system.
+It lets you know when your baby is coming down with a fever by changing its colour stages from blue, which indicates a normal temperature, to red, which shows a fever.

-Infants can’t tell you how they feel, so this is an effective method to help parents find out that there is a problem before the problem becomes serious.
+Infants can’t tell you how they feel, so this is an effective method of helping parents discover a problem before it becomes severe.

-“A change in color registers temperature change and communicates it to the parents.
-The pacifier, as constant fever detector”
+“A change in colour registers temperature change and communicates it to the parents.
+The pacifier, as a constant fever detector”

-The Pacifier Thermometer convenient Fever Alert® glow feature allows parents to urge a nighttime temperature reading without disturbing the baby.
+The Pacifier Thermometer’s convenient Fever Alert® glow feature allows parents to take a nighttime temperature reading without disturbing the baby.

 A pacifier thermometer is a type of thermometer that is designed to look like a baby’s pacifier.
 It is used to measure a baby’s temperature orally by having the baby suck on the pacifier.
 The thermometer is typically equipped with a digital display to show the temperature reading.

-Pacifier thermometers are often marketed as a convenient and non-invasive way to measure a baby’s temperature, as it does not require rectal or ear measurements.
-However, it is important to note that pacifier thermometers may not be as accurate as other types of thermometers, and should not be relied upon for accurate temperature readings in all circumstances.
+Pacifier thermometers are often marketed as a convenient and noninvasive way to measure a baby’s temperature, as they do not require rectal or ear measurements.

 A protective covering is included for travel and clean storage.

-2. Memory feature recalls last reading to help monitor the child’s progress
+2. Memory feature recalls the last reading to help monitor the child’s progress

 3. Auto power-off preserves battery life